Business Competencies Courses

 Team Training

-This 2 ½ -day program provides information for teams and team members on how to complete TQM and construct continuous improvement projects.
+This 2 ½-day program provides teams and team members with information on how to implement TQM and construct continuous improvement projects.

 As a result of attending this course, participants will: